Habit Change

 Level 2: The Weekly “Stimulation Fast”

-This level involves picking one day a week (e.g., Sunday) and intentionally abstaining from your biggest “compulsive” high-dopamine activities.
+This level involves picking one day a week (e.g., Sunday) and intentionally abstaining from the high-stimulation activities that feel most compulsive for you.

 How to do it: Identify your top 2-3 “junk food” activities.
 For most people, this is: